Nausicaä of the Valley of the Wind (film)

-is a 1984 Japanese post-apocalyptic anime fantasy film written and directed by Hayao Miyazaki, based on his 1982 manga.
-It was animated by Topcraft for Tokuma Shoten and Hakuhodo, and distributed by Toei Company.
+is a 1984 Japanese animated post-apocalyptic fantasy film written and directed by Hayao Miyazaki, based on his 1982 manga Nausicaä of the Valley of the Wind.
+It was produced by Topcraft and distributed by Toei Company.
 Joe Hisaishi, in his first collaboration with Miyazaki, composed the score.
-The film stars the voices of Sumi Shimamoto, Gorō Naya, Yōji Matsuda, Yoshiko Sakakibara and Iemasa Kayumi.
-Taking place in a post-nuclear futuristic world, the film tells the story of Nausicaä (Shimamoto), the young teenage princess of the Valley of the Wind.
-She becomes embroiled in a struggle with Tolmekia, a kingdom that tries to use an ancient weapon to eradicate a jungle full of giant mutant insects.
+The film stars the voices of Sumi Shimamoto, Gorō Naya, Yōji Matsuda, Yoshiko Sakakibara, and Iemasa Kayumi.
+Set in a post-nuclear futuristic world, it tells the story of Nausicaä (Shimamoto), the pacifist teenage princess of the Valley of the Wind who becomes embroiled in a struggle with Tolmekia, an empire that attempts to use an ancient weapon to eradicate a jungle populated by oversized, mutant insects.

 Nausicaä of the Valley of the Wind was released in Japan on 11 March 1984.
-A heavily edited adaptation of the film created by Manson International, Warriors of the Wind, was released in the United States and other markets throughout the mid-to-late 1980s.
-The Manson cut was derided by Miyazaki and eventually replaced in circulation by an uncut, redubbed version produced by Walt Disney Pictures in 2005.
-Though it was made before Studio Ghibli was founded, it is often considered a Ghibli work, and was released as part of the Studio Ghibli Collection DVD and Blu-ray range.
 The film received critical acclaim, with praise being directed at the story, themes, characters and animation.
-It is the highest ranked Japanese anime in a survey published by the Japan's Agency for Cultural Affairs in 2007.
+It is commonly regarded as one of the greatest animated films, and was the second-highest-ranked animation in a poll conducted by Japan's Agency for Cultural Affairs in 2006.
+Though it was released before Studio Ghibli was founded, it is often considered a Ghibli work due to its themes, and is usually released as part of DVD and Blu-ray collections of Ghibli work.

+A heavily edited version of the film created by Manson International, titled Warriors of the Wind, was released in the United States and other markets throughout the mid-to-late 1980s.
+The Manson cut was derided by Miyazaki, and prompted Ghibli to establish a policy preventing future international licensors from editing its films for foreign release.
+It was eventually replaced in circulation by an uncut, redubbed version produced by Walt Disney Studios in 2005.